What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 Ok … are we clear?

-Now let’s circle back an talk about situations where you are already eating lots of carbohydrates, yet still you crave more pasta and carbs.
+Now, let’s circle back and discuss situations in which you are already eating lots of carbohydrates, yet you still crave more pasta and carbohydrates.
 What gives?!

 How the Rise and Fall of Blood Sugar Levels Cause Carb Cravings